MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-network-topology-and-connectivity.md

 This scenario is ideal if:

-- You want to limit the amount of over-the-internet connections to Azure Virtual Desktop session hosts.
+- You want to limit the number of over-the-internet connections to Azure Virtual Desktop session hosts.
 - You have pre-existing hybrid connectivity from an on-premises environment to Azure, either through ExpressRoute or an S2S or point-to-site (P2S) VPN.
 - You have direct line-of-sight network connectivity between RDP clients and Azure Virtual Desktop hosts.
+Typically, one of the following setups is used in this scenario:
-Typically, this setup consists of on-premises networks that are routed to Azure Virtual Desktop Azure networks or client VPN connections that are routed to Azure Virtual Desktop Azure virtual networks.
+  - On-premises networks that are routed to Azure Virtual Desktop Azure networks
+  - Client VPN connections that are routed to Azure Virtual Desktop Azure virtual networks
 - You need to limit bandwidth usage of VM hosts over private networks, such as a VPN or ExpressRoute.
 - You want to prioritize Azure Virtual Desktop traffic on your network.
 - You don't need traffic inspection between Azure Virtual Desktop networks and other Azure virtual networks.